piocalderon/facebook-comment-scraper/README.md

-Scrape comments from every post in a Facebook page.
-Also return the first-level reply of the site owner if it exists.
+Facebook Scraper - scrape comments and reviews from Facebook public pages

+comment_scraper.py : uses Facebook Graph API to extract comments (and first-level reply of site admin) from a public FB page review_scraper.py: uses Selenium and Beautiful Soup to extract reviews from a public FB page (Facebook Graph API requires a page-admin-level token to access reviews so we have to do it manually here)